curl/everything-curl/curl-comm.md

 discussions are held on mailing lists, we use bug trackers where all issues are discussed and handled with full insight for everyone who cares to look.

-It is important to realize that we're all jointly taking care of the project, we fix problems and we add features.
+It is important to realize that we are all jointly taking care of the project, we fix problems and we add features.
 Sometimes a regular contributor grows bored and fades away, sometimes a new eager contributor steps out from the shadows and starts helping out more.
 To keep this ship going forward as well